The Build Job feature allows you to deploy and execute a Job on any server, independent of Talend Studio.

 Select this check box to export the .java file holding Java classes generated by the Job when designing it.

-Click the Override parameters' values button, if
+Click the Override parameters'

 In the window which opens you can update, add or remove context parameters and values of the Job context you selected in the list.